The Libertines: Musical style and legacy

 The band has been compared to many classic British rock bands, as their angle on rock is uniquely British.
-Their sound is often likened to that of the Jam and the Kinks' early records as well as the Clash's first album and early singles.
+Their sound is often likened to that of the Jam and The Kinks' early records as well as The Clash's first album and early singles.
 They are perhaps most similar to pioneer rockers, Buzzcocks.
 Morrissey is another strong influence cited by the band members.
 Many of their lyrics refer to elements of British life, use English/cockney slang and are sung in a near-drunken sounding slur.
 In their attitude they are sometimes compared to the Sex Pistols due to their chaotic and energetic live performances.

 The Libertines were praised for forming a very close relationship with fans.
-The band befriended several of their fans, and their Guerrilla gigs allowed devoted supporters to see them in close proximity.
-The film Fuck the Police, shot in 2003 by Anne McCloy, captured one such gig at The Albion Rooms when the police raided and closed down an impromptu gig after complaints by irate neighbours.
+The band befriended several of their fans, and their guerrilla gigs allowed devoted supporters to see them in close proximity.
+The film __ the Police, shot in 2003 by Anne McCloy, captured one such gig at The Albion Rooms when the police raided and closed down an impromptu gig after complaints by irate neighbours.
 Doherty published the "Books of Albion" online, sharing his personal thoughts and feelings freely.
 He also frequently posted on the fan forums.
 This allowed fans a deep insight into his life and helped cement the relationship between the band and the public.
 They were also very free with their recordings, releasing songs free onto the internet and via word-of-mouth giveaways.
-This allowed their fan base to hear unfinished songs or ideas, some of which would grow into finished versions on the albums, some of which would be discarded.
+This allowed their fan base to hear unfinished songs or ideas, some of which would grow into finished versions on the albums while others would be discarded.

-The Libertines have had two biographies written about them, both written after the band split.
-The first was Kids in the Riot: High and Low with The Libertines written by Peter Welsh, a friend.
-The second was The Libertines Bound Together: The Story of Peter Doherty and Carl Barât and How They Changed British Music written by Anthony Thornton and Roger Sargent, an NME journalist and photographer respectively who had followed the band from an early stage.
+The Libertines have had two biographies written about them, both after the band's initial split.
+The first was Kids in the Riot: High and Low with The Libertines, by Peter Welsh, a friend, the second was The Libertines Bound Together: The Story of Peter Doherty and Carl Barât and How They Changed British Music, by Anthony Thornton and Roger Sargent, an NME journalist and photographer respectively who had followed the band from an early stage.